deepppl/stan-num-pyro/stan-numpyro/README.md

 Compile a stan model to NumPyro.

 **Parameters**
 - `mode`: compilation mode.
-One of `"comprehensive"`, `"mixed"`, or `"generative"` (default `"generative"`)
+One of `"comprehensive"`, `"mixed"`, or `"generative"`
 - `stanfile`: location of the stan file
 - `compiler`: compiler command as a list (default `["stanc"]`)
 - `recompile`: Whether to recompile the model (default to `True`)
 - `build_dir`: name of the build directory (default `"_tmp"`)

-This function generate a python file named after the stan file in the build directory containing the generated code.
+This function generate a python file named after the Stan file in the build directory containing the generated code.
 This file can then be used a python module.

 ### Distributions and StanLib

 The files `distributions.py` and `stanlib.py` contains the NumPyro implementation of the Stan standard library.
-The complete documentation can be found here: https://mc-stan.org/docs/2_26/functions-reference/discrete-distributions.html
+The complete documentation can be found here: https://mc-stan.org/docs/2_26/functions-reference/index.html